thisisthais/GasMoney/README.md

 GasMoney
 ========

-A mobile app that makes it easier to share gas money.
+A webapp app that makes it easier to share gas money.

-iOS repository lives here.
+Uses Google Maps, data from fueleconomy.gov, and Square Cash to easily send what you owe a driver for gas.